Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/webhooks-streaming.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations** then find **Webhook - Event Stream**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Event Streaming section, click **Webhook**.
-2. Enter a sync name, then click **Create Sync**.
+3. Enter a sync name, then click **Create Sync**.
-3. Click **Edit**, then:
+4. Click **Edit**, then:
      - Enter the URL endpoint for the webhook.
 For example, `https://mycompany.com/webhook`.
      - Customize the HTTP headers to send with the event.
 There are two preset headers that are always sent, and you can specify up to 5 more.
 For example, specifying `Authorization` → `Bearer XXXXXX` for one of the headers sets the `Authorization: Bearer XXXXX` header on the outgoing HTTP requests.
      - Customize the event payload using FreeMarker Templating Language.
 You also have the option to forward the original JSON export event format as-is without any transformation.
 See [the FreeMarker Templating Language](#freemarker-templating-language) section for more help and examples.
-4. Use the *Send events* filter to select the events you want to send.
+5. Use the *Send events* filter to select the events you want to send.
 You can send all events, but Amplitude recommends choosing the most important ones.
-5. When finished, enable the destination and save.
+6. When finished, enable the destination and save.

 ## FreeMarker Templating Language